hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 where the $\sim$ means "roughly speaking".
-For dimensional analysis, "roughly speaking" meant "up to numbers", and for Fermi estimates, "roughly speaking" meant "up to a factor of
+For dimensional analysis, "roughly speaking" meant "up to numbers", and for Fermi estimates, "up to a factor of
 $3$".
 Here, "roughly speaking" means "on average".

 So, under what circumstances will consecutive steps be unaligned on